-In accordance with U.S. generally accepted government auditing standards, we have audited the Department of the Treasury's Schedules of United States Gold Reserves Held by Federal Reserve Banks as of September 30, 2022 and 2021, and the related notes (Schedules).
-In our opinion, the Schedules present fairly,
+In accordance with U.S. generally accepted government auditing standards, we have audited the Department of the Treasury's Schedules of United States Gold Reserves Held by Federal Reserve Banks as of September 30, 2024, and 2023, and the related notes to the Schedules.
+In our opinion, the Schedules present fairly, in all material respects, the balances of the Department's United States

-&lt;sup>1A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+1 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.

-in all material respects, the balances of the Department of the Treasury's United States Gold Reserves Held by Federal Reserve Banks as of September 30, 2022 and 2021, in accordance with U.S. generally accepted accounting principles.
+Gold Reserves Held by Federal Reserve Banks as of September 30, 2024 and 2023, in accordance with U.S. generally accepted accounting principles.